ChrisChasm/ad-campaign-demo/README.md

 ## Additional Resources

-For detailed step-by-step instructions, refer to `prompt.md` which contains:
+- **`prompt.md`**: Detailed step-by-step workflow instructions containing:
   - Complete prompt templates for each workflow step
   - Content blocks for brand voice, concepts, and policies
   - Translation quality assessment criteria
   - Comprehensive glossary of Zume Training terminology
+- **`INSTRUCTIONS.md`**: Setup guide for using this project with GitHub, Netlify, and Cursor